Aloha! If you’re looking for the best spinning reels, you’re in the right place.

 If you still can’t make up your mind, just get the Penn Slammer III.
 It’s strong enough to catch fish of all sizes, smooth enough for an enjoyable fishing trip, and hardy enough to survive hard fishing.
 Whatever the fish you’re targeting and however harsh the waters are, you can be sure it won’t let you down.

 Now that you’ve (hopefully) found the spinning reel you were looking for, you’re going to need a rod to pair it with.
-Here are the best fishing rods, categorised by species and type.
+Here are the best spinning rods.